* ECB holds refi rate at 0.5 percent, deposit rate at zero

 “Our monetary policy stance ... provides support to a gradual recovery in economic activity in the remaining part of the year and in 2014,” Draghi told a news conference.

-Despite the promising economic reports, the ECB policy options are complicated by market responses to the U.S. Federal Reserve’s plans to slow its stimulus programme.
+Stronger economic reports in the past few days support the ECB’s expectations of a pick-up later this year, though the policy options are complicated by market responses to the U.S. Federal Reserve’s plans to slow its stimulus programme.